Your Guide to What Home Inspectors Look For

 Roof, attic, and insulation

-Buyers are especially interested in the condition of your roof which is one of the most critical parts of the house and expensive to replace — between $8,700 and $22,000 depending on size and location.
+Buyers are especially interested in the condition of your roof, which is one of the most critical parts of the house and expensive to replace — between $5,900 and $13,367 depending on size and location.
 The inspection also includes flashing, gutters, vents, and skylights.

-Look for signs indicating your roof needs repair or replacement including loose or missing shingles, buckled or curled shingles, cracks or rust on flashing, soft spots or unevenness, moss growth, moisture in the attic, and stains or peeling paint on the ceiling.
+Look for signs that your roof needs repair or replacement, including loose or missing shingles, buckled or curled shingles, cracks or rust on flashing, soft spots or unevenness, moss growth, moisture in the attic, and stains or peeling paint on the ceiling.

-Inspectors examine visible insulation, ventilation, and exhaust systems in the kitchen, bathroom, and laundry room in addition to the attic and crawl space.
+Inspectors examine visible insulation, ventilation, and exhaust systems in the kitchen, bathroom, and laundry room, as well as in the attic and crawl space.
 Inadequate insulation and ventilation in the attic increase utility bills and decrease comfort.

 A disconnected exhaust fan is easy to rectify, but a deteriorating roof can leak and lead to pest infestation.
 Look for a roofing contractor on HomeAdvisor if you have concerns about your roof’s integrity.